 All certificates must be fully legible and complete.
 If certificates or other documents have accompanying pages, ensure all pages are supplied to the APVMA.

 Bilingual certificates are acceptable provided one of the languages is English.
-If the certificate has been issued in a language other than English, a notarised English translation must be provided as well as a notarised copy of the original certificate.
+If the certificate or other documentation has been issued in a language other than English, a notarised English translation must be provided as well as a notarised copy of the original certificate or other document.